-- Void to solid ratio: No more than 40% of one face of wall area may be void.
+- Limitation: No more than 40 percent of one (1) face of the tower wall area may be used for openings for doors and / or openings for windows.

 - Landmark Status: The Tower(s) at Entrada are landmarks for the Town of Westlake as well as the development.
 As such, an attenuated proportion and decorative conclusion at the top is essential.
 The profile of the Tower, as well as its close up elevation, should be recognizable.
-Tower walls should emphasize a vertical composition. - Surface: Planar, flat with visual expression of natural quarried stone, cut stone, cast stone, or brick surrounds at openings.
-In stucco walls, stucco returns may be allowed upon review and approval of proposed design. - Openings: All wall openings shall have full natural quarried stone, cut stone, cast stone, or brick returns at openings.
-In stucco walls, stucco returns are acceptable. - Decoration: The incorporation of decorative natural stone shelves, niches and carvings into the wall facade is highly encouraged.
-The incorporation of statuary is encouraged. - Corners: Corners of the first two stories of the tower are required to reflect the full depth of the stone and give the appearance of load bearing masonry.
+Tower walls shall emphasize a vertical composition to the satisfaction of the Town Manager or their designee. - Surface: Planar, flat with visual expression of natural quarried stone, cut stone, cast stone, or brick surrounds at openings.
+In stucco walls, stucco returns may be allowed upon review and approval of proposed design by the Town Manager or their designee. - Openings: All wall openings shall have full natural quarried stone, cut stone, cast stone, or brick returns at openings.
+In stucco walls, stucco returns shall be permitted. - Decoration: The incorporation of decorative natural stone shelves, niches and carvings into the wall facade is highly encouraged.
+The incorporation of statuary is encouraged. - Corners: Corners of the first two (2) stories of the tower are required to reflect the full depth of the stone and give the appearance of load bearing masonry.
 Cut stone corners must be toothed into (coursed with) natural stone masonry in a manner that makes a structural and decorative edge.

-- Bells: Bells may be placed in all towers but the use of amplified speaker systems is prohibited. - Finials: Decorative metal finials are allowed at all tower roof peaks and, if used, are required to meet the requirements outlined in the Ornamental Ironwork. - Hip Ridges: Hip ridges are required to have a mortar build up, of sufficient height, to allow field tile to butt into the mortar yet allowing ridge tiles to be vertically separated from the field tiles.
-Ends of hip ridges are required to use layers of tiles to match mortar build up.

-- Screening: Mechanical equipment is required to be screened and must not be visible from public right of ways. - Roof penetrations: Plumbing roof penetrations should be limited.
-All plumbing vent piping must be painted to match roof color and have a low profile. - Prohibitions: Visible cell phone relays - Concealment of cell phone relays must not create additional architectural forms or devices that are not normally part of a tower design that did not require such screening.
+- Bells: Bells may be placed in all towers, but the use of amplified speaker systems shall be expressly prohibited. - Finials: Decorative metal finials are allowed at all tower roof peaks and, if used, shall meet the requirements outlined in the Ornamental Ironwork Guidelines. - Hip Ridges: Hip ridges shall require a mortar build up, of sufficient height, to allow field tile to butt into the mortar yet allowing ridge tiles to be vertically separated from the field tiles.
+Ends of hip ridges are required to use layers of tiles to match mortar build up. - Building Mechanical Screening: Building mechanical equipment shall be screened on all sides. - Roof penetrations: Plumbing roof penetrations shall be limited, and they shall not be visible from any street, civic space or canal.
+All plumbing vent piping must be painted to match roof color and have a low profile. - Prohibitions: Visible cell phone relays. - Concealment of cell phone relays shall not create additional architectural forms or devices that are not normally part of a tower design that did not require such screening.